-Join Amos Disasa and Charlene Han Powell for our next episode of This is Crucial, coming in June.
+Green will be joined by our hosts Amos Disasa and Charlene Han Powell on our next episode of This is Crucial.
 No registration is necessary, and you can participate by watching live on YouTube or Facebook.
-In the mean time, you can watch previous episodes.
+In the meantime, you can watch previous episodes.

 After the Conversation is an opportunity for you to dive deeper into the topics discussed during each month’s This is Crucial with a small group of people who are also interested in racial justice, equity, and healing.
 Each person in a small group is asked to make a commitment to participate in small group discussions twice a month for four months.
 After the Conversation small groups will create space for discomfort, risk-taking, being brave, accountability, respect, confidentiality, hope, and grace.
 Connect with, learn from, and share your thoughts with the same group of people, bi-weekly online at a time that works for you.

 When he was a young child, Amos' family moved from Ethiopia, where he was born, to South Carolina.
 Amos earned degrees from Presbyterian College in Clinton, S.C. and the Wake Forest University School of Divinity in Winston-Salem, N.C.